 Changes in DuesAny change in dues will take effect on the first day of the new calendar year.

 PaymentAssociation members shall make payment of annual dues through the Association's website or through other coordination with the Treasurer.

 Constitution – Article 5

-Yearly elections will be conducted at the annual conference and elected officers shall assume their role at the conclusion of the conference.
+Elections will be conducted at the annual conference and elected officers shall assume their roles at the conclusion of the conference.
 Elections will be for the offices of 2nd Vice-President, Recording Secretary, Treasurer, and Regional Executive Committee Chairperson.

 The ascension of the President and Vice-President levels will be as follows:

 - The immediate-past President will continue to serve as a member of the Executive Board for a period of one (1) year.

 - The 1st Vice-President will assume the role of President.